-Maintenance of grass pitches for pre-season works is important and funding of £20,000 is allocated annually towards this.
+Maintenance of grass pitches for pre-season works is important and funding is allocated annually towards this.
 Additional works are undertaken throughout the season including grass cutting, drainage, spraying and lining parks for games.
-These additional monies come from the main Parks Service revenue budget.
+These additional monies come from the main Neighbourhood Services revenue budget.

-Synthetic pitches have a life span of 8-10 years before surfaces require to be replaced at a cost of £160,000.
-Replacement of the pitches relies on a successful bid to the Capital Asset Management Group.
-Historically the maintenance and repair of these pitches comes from the main Parks Service revenue budget.
+Synthetic pitches have a life span of 8-10 years before surfaces require to be replaced via the Capital Program.
+A 10 year plan for all Council owned pitches is currently being considered as part of the Capital budgeting process.
+Historically the maintenance and repair of these pitches came from the main Neighbourhood Services revenue budget.

-Use of sports pitches is at a premium and generates approximately £130,000 income to the Council on an annual basis.
+Use of sports pitches is at a premium and generates approximately £200,000 income to the Council per annum which gets re-invested in the maintenance of these facilities.